Skip to main content

 “But why are you here?”
 He asked again.
 He did not expect Meera to wait for him.
 Meera smiled.

-“Any problem mister?”
-Kabir looked at Meera sounding intimidating as his smile faded.
+“Any problem, mister?”
+Kabir looked at Meera, sounding intimidating as his smile faded.
 “None at all.”
 Kabir shook his head.
-“It is good to come home to cook food and someone to open the door for me.”
-On any other day to anyone else, Meera would have protested that she was neither a wife nor a mother to feed them or take care of them, but Kabir found her smiling instead.
+“It is good to come home to cook food and have someone open the door for me.”
+On any other day, to anyone else, Meera would have protested that she was neither a wife nor a mother to feed them or take care of them, but Kabir found her smiling instead.

 “Very well, get freshened up.
 I will cook something quickly.”
 She surprised him.